javaplus/DockerKubesDojo/labs/docker_cloud_app.md

 docker build -t cloud-native-demo:1 .

 ```
+NOTE: There is a period at the end of that command and it is important!

 The -t tells Docker to tag this image with the name "cloud-native-demo" and create version "1".
 The '.' at the very end tell docker where to find the Dockerfile.
 In our case, this is the current directory, thus the '.'.